UpbeatTales/site/content/en/episodes/2023/when-a-portal-comes-around.md

 ## When a Portal Comes Around

-This melancholic comedy takes a look at how one engineer ensures he gets properly compensated for his innovation.
+This melancholic comedy takes a look at how one wizard ensures he gets properly compensated for his innovation.

 ---